TimurSennikov/gpiofanset/README.md

 see main c file to set custom properties

-may not work yet, didn`t test it yet
+may not work, didn`t test it yet